The showbiz industry is demonic – Veteran actor TT

 ▶ Click Here for Full AFCON Coverage ◀

-Veteran actor, Psalm Adjeteyfio, known popularly as TT for his role in the popular TV series ‘Taxi Driver’ has claimed that the showbiz business or industry is demonic.
+Veteran actor, Psalm Adjeteyfio, known popularly as TT for his role in the popular TV series ‘Taxi Driver’ has stated that the showbiz business or industry is demonic.

 According to him, the devil himself is in the showbiz industry but it is also easy to be in it and be spiritually connected to God.

+"Look at their appearances straight away you don’t need anybody to tell you this person is under the influence of Satan.”

-Advising the young players in the industry, TT said “they need to fear the father almighty as I kept saying.
-You could be in this industry and still fear the father almighty, it will make u a better person or artiste".
+Advising the young players in the industry, TT said “they need to fear the Father Almighty as I kept saying.
+You could be in this industry and still fear the father all mighty, it will make u a better person or artiste.

 TT has also been detailing how he spent the GH¢50,000 donations Vice President Dr. Mahamudu Bawumia gave him last year.